 These Small Batch Chocolate Chip Cookie Dough Cupcakes are soft and fluffy vanilla cupcakes filled with edible chocolate chip cookie dough, and topped with a fantastic chocolate chip cookie dough buttercream frosting!

-I’m excited to add this small batch chocolate chip cookie dough cupcakes recipe to my recipe box!
-Each part of this recipe can be made in advance of assembling them together.
-Using the Wilton wave cupcake liners, this recipe makes six cupcakes total.
+I’m excited to add these small batch chocolate chip cookie dough cupcakes to my recipe box!
+Each part of this recipe can be made in advance before assembling them.
+Using Wilton wave cupcake liners, this recipe yields 6 cupcakes.

 For the cupcakes, I used my Small Batch Vanilla Cupcakes recipe, and the edible chocolate chip cookie dough is adapted from my Chocolate Covered Cookie Dough Hearts recipe!
-The chocolate chip cookie dough buttercream frosting is super easy to make and pairs perfectly with the cupcakes for the ultimate cookie dough lover treat!
+The chocolate chip cookie dough buttercream frosting is super easy to make and pairs perfectly with the cupcakes for the ultimate treat for cookie dough lovers!

 For more small batch recipes, check out my Small Batch Chocolate Cupcakes, Small Batch Cinnamon Rolls, or my Small Batch Gluten-Free Peanut Butter Chocolate Chunk Cookies!